 If the house(s) are built by a private developer then the property could be transferred to a RSL so the property is covered by a Rural Housing Burden as set out below and the property remains affordable in perpetuity.
-The Rural Housing Burden can specify the following similar clauses to those required under a shared equity scheme listed above but also may set the rent level.
+The Rural Housing Burden can specify clauses to those required under a shared equity scheme listed on page 30 but also may set the rent level.